Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_shiny/README.md

 - For students with a lot of experience in html, js, css it would be a breeze and probably easier and more flexible than the R html controls in ui.R

 - bslib has changed so many things about R Shiny (Read more on this)

+## Other things Shiny can do
+- Allow users to upload or download files

+- Have tabbed main panels

+- Have editable data tables

+- Have a dynamic UI

+- User defined inputs and outputs

+- Put a submit button so that Shiny only executes complex code after user hits submit